 The Designated Safeguarding Leads at Notton House Academy are:

-Darren Ewings, Executive Principal with Deputy DSL Louise Gardiner, Head of Residential Care.
+Darren Ewings, Executive Principal, and Michelle Reysenn, Headteacher, with Deputy DSL Louise Gardiner, Head of Residential Care.

 The Academy Councillor responsible for Safeguarding is Trystan Williams.

 The Designated Safeguard Leads in each Learn@ MAT setting will support staff in each their safeguarding duties and they will liaise with other services, including Children's Services where there are concerns relating to the welfare of pupils at our school.

 Notton House Academy and Learn@ MAT are committed to providing an environment where children can develop in ways that will foster security, confidence and independence and where adults are clear about the procedures in place to ensure a child’s welfare & safety.
 We believe that “the welfare of the child is paramount”, therefore we regard protecting children an intrinsic part of all aspects of the curriculum.

 Safeguarding is defined as protecting children from maltreatment; preventing impairment of children and young people’s health or development; ensuring that children and young people grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children and young people to achieve their best possible outcomes.